zhihuacai343/study_gen/README.md

 You will also find the interface `CaptionConditionedGenerativeModel` that your models have to implement.
 Its main method is the `forward` method that takes as input a batch of images `x`, a batch of text embeddings `h` and outputs the loss of your model.
 Your model should also implement a `sample` method and if it is a likelihood model, a `likelihood` method.

 A function to sample images and display them with the conditioned captions is given in `utils.py`.

+## To create the Birds dataset.

+Download the CUB-200-2011 data and text data folder to datasets/birds, use the createDataSet.py to create the Birds dataset.